subnero1/website-staging/products/wnc-m25mrs4.md

 ---
 layout: page
+title: WNC-M25MRS4
-title: Research Edition Modems banner : images/banner-research.jpg thumbnail : images/thumbnail-wnc-m25mrs3.jpg
+banner : images/banner-research.jpg
+thumbnail : images/thumbnail-wnc-m25mrs3.png
-excerpt: Subnero research edition modems are geared towards academic researchers and underwater technology enthusiasts.
+excerpt: Subnero research edition of underwater acoustic modems are geared towards academic researchers and underwater technology enthusiasts.
 categories: modem
 section_id: products
 ---

+## Research Edition Modem

 Our research edition modems are designed to bridge the gap between developing applications using a [simulator]({{ site.baseurl }}{%link products/unet.md %}) and high-end commercial deployments.
 Due to its low cost, these modems provide an easier entry to the world of underwater communications to any underwater technology enthusiasts.
-The modem runs the [UnetStack]({{ site.baseurl }}{%link products/unetstack.md %}) underwater networking stack, and provides a wide-range of functionality such as data transmission & reception, navigation, time synchronization, and networked operations.

 ## Key Features